Takao-Inoue/Hello-GitHub/README.md

 2016 year!
 Congratulations!
 ```

+For this yntax highlighting, [linguist](https://github.com/github/linguist) is made use of.

 ```
+(The source of the above)
+## Syntax highlighting

 ` ` `C++ (Delete two spaces between ` and ` . )
 #include <iostream>
 #include <string>